OpenGammaProject/Open-Gamma-Detector/README.md

 ![Am-176 spectrum](docs/am-241.png)

 Spectrum (2h) of a small tea cup with pure Uraninite (also known as pitchblende) contents in its glaze.
-You can see all kinds of isotopes of the Uranium series including the Bi-214 peak at ~610 keV:
+You can see all kinds of isotopes of the Uranium series including the Bi-214 peak at ~610 keV.
+Because they just used the pure Uraninite without any filtering whatsoever, there is also some U-235 in it and all the daughter radionuclides as well:

 ![Uraninite Glaze](docs/glaze.png)